BrewdHQ/sparge/README.md

 hotspring
 -----------
 <img src="https://raw.githubusercontent.com/BrewOpsHQ/hotspring/master/hotspring-logo.png" align="right" height=175 width=175>
 Create a SPA with hotspring.
 Hotspring is a Go based SPA (single page web application) server.

+The purpose of hotspring is to allow single page frameworks like Aurelia, Angular, and React to use "pretty urls" (urls without the #) by serving the index.html file from the assets directory whenever a static file is not found.
+Hotspring will, however, return 404 if an extension is used in the path, such as `favicon.png`, and that file is not found.

+1. Look for the path in the assets directory and return that static asset if it exists.
+2. If the path contains no extension (e.g., `.html`, `.png`, `.jpg`), then return `index.html` from the assets directory.
+3. Otherwise, return a 404.

+## Dependencies

 Hotspring is built with the following dependencies:
 - [gin](https://github.com/gin-gonic/gin)